abhigaur1990/devops-cloud-interview-guide/03-linux/01-most-used-linux-commands.md

 Here are 10 Linux commands I use regularly, excluding the basics like `cd`, `ls`, and `pwd`:

 ---
+1. ls :- you can use parameters like ls -a, ll etc
+2. CD:-  to navigate between directories.

 ### 1. `tail -f`
 ```bash